Skip to content

 Construct a Plotly figure containing a gene-level Manhattan plot.

 Genes with non-positive or null p-values are dropped (-log10 is undefined).
-If sig_threshold is None, a Bonferroni-corrected threshold 0.05 / N_genes is used and a dashed horizontal line is drawn at the corresponding -log10(p).
+If sig_threshold is None, a Bonferroni-corrected threshold 0.05 / num_genes_for_correction is used and a dashed horizontal line is drawn at the corresponding -log10(p). num_genes_for_correction should be the number of genes tested, counted before any p-value filtering of df, so that the threshold is invariant to such filtering; it falls back to the number of plotted rows when not supplied.

 genome_build selects the hover label for the gene's midpoint position (Position (hg19) for build 37, Position (hg38) for build 38).
 Positions in df are assumed to already be in the declared build.